 Now, on to the rest of the itinerary:

-Budget / Free – Hiking in North Vancouver
+Hiking in North Vancouver on a Budget

 To see a suspension bridge on a budget your best bet is the Lynn Canyon at the start of the Baden Powell Trail that April mentioned.

 We headed straight to the bridge to catch a glimpse then spent some time hiking through the dense, flourishing forest around the canyon.
 I was hoping to catch sight of some wildlife, but other than the lush green flora I only spotted this banana slug, pictured below.

 We recommend allotting at least an hour to explore; you will be glad you did as there is a lot to see in this beautiful park.

-Have a Girls’ Night In
+Time for a Girl’s Night In

 After your hike you are sure to be starving, so grab a quick bite to eat in town on your way back – we chose Baoguette Vietnamese Bistro– then get some mani pedis and head home.

 We tried places with great reviews and they were more meh, and we went to restaurants and even the nail salon with iffy reviews that all turned out to be great.

-Start off with brunch
+Start the Day off with Brunch

-Explore the market
+Explore the Market

 End your day of exploring with a decadent girls night out.
-Grab dinner and wine at Novo Pizzeria & Wine bar – everything was delicious.
+Grab dinner and wine at Novo Pizzeria & Wine Bar – everything was delicious.